 THC or CBD can be taken alone to great effect (though natural cannabis extractions will always carry at least trace amounts of both THC and CBD).
 However, they show a powerful synergizing effect when used in concert.
 Patients tend to report more symptom relief when these cannabinoids are taken together.

 Cannabis, Chronic Pain, and Sleep

 Cannabinoids can play a crucial role in pain management for several important reasons:

 - Cannabinoids have the potential to ease the human body’s inflammatory response.
 One of the primary functions of the endocannabinoid system is to regulate the inflammatory response.
 The right combination of cannabinoids can help the body adjust its inflammatory response.

 - Cannabinoid therapy is very safe.
 Unlike other types of pain and sleep medication, cannabinoid therapy is very safe.
 Tens of thousands of Americans die every year from overdoses of pain and sleep medication.
 Some medications can suppress the central nervous system, reducing heart and breathing rates to dangerous levels, while others pose toxicity risks.
 In all of recorded history, there has not been even one documented case of a cannabinoid overdose.
 This is because cannabinoids are non-toxic and do not interfere with the body’s essential functions such as breathing and heart rate.

 - Cannabinoids carry a low risk of dependency.
-Prescription drug dependency is a large a growing problem.
-Not only to sufferers of chronic pain become dependent on their sleep and pain medications but their tolerance for these drugs can become very strong requiring them to take larger and larger doses.
+Prescription drug dependency is a large and growing problem.
+Not only do sufferers of chronic pain become dependent on their sleep and pain medications, but their tolerance for these drugs can become very strong, requiring them to take larger and larger doses.
 Cannabinoids carry no risk of physical dependence and tolerance plateaus very quickly.
 In addition, patients, in conjunction with their practitioners and as part of a treatment plan, can often manage their pain with cannabinoid formulas that do not produce any psychotropic effects.